deploring/MiniTicketer/README.md

 Quick-Start Guide
 -
-There is a quick start guide included with the program in the *About* section of the top menu.
+There is also a quick start guide included with the program in the *About* section of the top menu.
 This one is a little bit more comprehensive.
 Here's a quick demonstration of program flow:
 1. Open MiniTicketer.
 2. On the left half of the screen, navigate through the pages of available movie screenings and click "Book Now" on one that you find interesting!
 3. Once you have selected a screening to book, the dropdown list on the right side will now be enabled.
 Select a date+time slot that suits you. _Note: Each screening only plays at certain days and times!_